..

 Then, add a cup of white vinegar followed by a cup of baking soda.
 Allow the two substances ample time to take effect.
 They produce a fizzing reaction that easily breaks down the clog.
 Finally, run some boiling water down into your drain to rinse away any remaining clogs.

-Use a Zip-It Tool
+Use a zip-it tool

 A zip-it tool is a barbed stick made of plastic used in drain cleaning.
 It is long and flexible, thus efficient for the process.
 A zip-it tool is also more economical since it’s cheap, recyclable, and easily disposable.
 If you have one, simply insert it into your drain.
 While you pull it back, the barbs will get hold of the hair in the drain and enable you to pull them out.